ARPC/to-techdays/2021/cpp.md

 ### Efficient memory access (pointers)
 Memory pointers is a defining feature of C/C++.
 It makes working with memory as efficient as it can possibly be.

-### Intermediate-level language
+### Flexibility
-C++ supports the features of both high-level and low-level programming languages.
-That is why it is known as an intermediate-level programming language.
+C++ supports the features of both high-level and low-level programming languages, from object-oriented programming to comminicating with device drivers.

 ### Rich standard library
 C++ Standard Template Library (STL) provides a lot of built-in functions and types, such as lists, vectors, hash maps, etc.

 ### Multi-paradigm
-C++ is very feature-ricg and supports different styles of programming.
-Developers can choose a programming style according to their use case.
+C++ is very feature-rich and supports different styles of programming.
+Developers can choose a programming style according to their use case and preferences.

 ## Use cases